Yatishgrandhe/nasa-apace-apps-meteor-madness/AI_SETUP.md

 ### Common Issues
 - **No analysis appears**: Check that your API key is correctly set in `.env.local`
 - **Analysis fails**: Verify your Gemini API key is valid and has sufficient quota
+- **404 API errors**: Gemini API will automatically fall back to mock analysis
+- **403 API errors**: API key may be invalid or lack permissions
+- **429 API errors**: Rate limit exceeded, will fall back to mock analysis
 - **Slow loading**: Analysis may take 5-10 seconds depending on object complexity
 - **Map not loading**: Verify your TomTom API key is correctly set
 - **Impact prediction shows "No Impact Predicted"**: Asteroid has very low impact probability (< 0.1%)